mppmu/qmc/README.md

 `template <typename I> samples<T,D> evaluate(I& func)`

-Evaluates the functor `func` on a lattice of size greater than or equal to `fitminn`.
+Evaluates the functor `func` on a lattice of size greater than or equal to `evaluateminn`.
 The samples are returned in a `samples` struct with the following members:
 *`std::vector<U> z` - the generating vector of the lattice used to produce the samples *`std::vector<D> d` - the random shift vector used to produce the samples *`std::vector<T> r` - the values of the integrand at each randomly shifted lattice point